Eurovision 2026 Betting Preview: Odds, Predictions, & Best Bets

 The 26-year-old pop artist rose to prominence after winning the National Final and going viral on TikTok across Europe.
 While his style has clearly connected with younger audiences, many viewers still may not “get it” and will likely gravitate toward a more traditional performer with a stronger emphasis on staging.

 Greece is finally back in the conversation, but Finland offers significantly more upside.
 Akylas has the profile to go deep in the contest, as his younger fanbase should drive a strong televote.
-Bettors have agreed recently, with Greece’s odds to win Eurovision improving over the last month.
+Bettors have agreed, as Greece has steadily improved from an opening price of +600, to +400 in March, and now they’re at +300 with solid support on their side.

 However, without much appeal to casual viewers, he’s unlikely to attract enough broad public support to be a serious contender for the win, so it’s worth looking elsewhere for your Eurovision winner pick.